mathematicalmichael/jupyterhub-hashauthenticator/README.md

 pip install jupyterhub-hashauthenticator
 ```

 Should install it.
-It has no additional dependencies beyond JupyterHub.
+It has no additional dependencies beyond JupyterHub and its dependencies.

 You can then use this as your authenticator by adding the following lines to your `jupyterhub_config.py`: